erik-CRISP/crisp-backend-challege/readme.md

 ```cmd
 dotnet run src/CRISP.BackendChallenge
 ```
 from the project root.

 Or Feel free to use any IDE you are comfortable using to run the server.

-Feel free to test out the server to make sure it works and think about how you might want to solve the questions below, but please don't start coding up a solution before the scheduled interview time.
+Test out the server to make sure it works and think about how you might want to solve the questions below.

-You may access the swagger endpoint: https://localhost:7221/swagger/index.html to explore the existing API.

-Ensure the server is working by performing the following request to the server:
 ```curl
 curl -X 'GET' \
   'https://localhost:7221/Employee' \